VFA-34

 Strike Fighter Squadron 34 (VFA-34), also known as the "Blue Blasters", is a United States Navy F/A-18E Super Hornet strike fighter squadron stationed at Naval Air Station Oceana.
-They are a part of Carrier Air Wing 11 and are attached to the aircraft carrier USS Dwight D. Eisenhower.
-Their tail code is NH and their radio call sign is "Joker".
+They are a part of Carrier Air Wing 3 and are attached to the aircraft carrier USS Dwight D. Eisenhower.
+Their tail code is AC and their radio call sign is "Joker".